MicrosoftDocs/win32-pr.pt-br/desktop-src/medfound/windowsmediavideo9screenencoder.md

 ## <a name="encoder-properties"></a>Propriedades do codificador

-O codificador de tela do Windows Media Video 9 dá suporte às propriedades a seguir.
+o codificador de tela do Windows Media Video 9 dá suporte às propriedades a seguir.